munkhdorj-m/Python-exercise-23-File-Handling-2/README.md

 **Problem:**

-Write a program that reads a file and prints the longest word.
+Write a function that reads a file and print the total number of characters (excluding spaces).

 **Example**

-      Inside sample.txt: "What's the longest word in here?"
+      Inside file: "How many characters in here?"
-      Output: "longest"
+      Output: 23

 ---